meta-company/makex/documents/source/comparison.md

 ## CMake

+- Cmake is a generator.
+You'll still inherit the same problems as make/gmake and other build systems.
 - Cmake is a domain specific language with uncommon syntax.
   - Cmake is declarative and obscures what executables shall be executed with what arguments.
   - Writing macros and functions is confusing.